rust-lang/wg-async/src/vision/shiny_future/barbara_makes_a_wish.md

 ## 🚧 Warning: Draft status 🚧

 This is a draft "shiny future" story submitted as part of the brainstorming period.
-It is a speculative sketch of what life might be like in 2 to 3 years, if things go well.
+It is derived from what actual Rust users wish async Rust should be, and is meant to deal with some of the challenges that Async Rust programmers face today.

-If you would like to expand on this story, or adjust the answers to the FAQ, feel free to open a PR making edits (but keep in mind that, as they reflect peoples' dreams, shiny future stories [cannot be wrong], only unclear or over-ambitious).
-Alternatively, you may wish to [add your own shiny future story][htvsf]!
+If you would like to expand on this story, or adjust the answers to the FAQ, feel free to open a PR making edits (but keep in mind that, as peoples needs and desires for async Rust may differ greatly, shiny future stories [cannot be wrong].
+At worst they are only useful for a small set of people or their problems might be better solved with alternative solutions).
+Alternatively, you may wish to [add your own shiny vision story][htvsq]!

 ## The story